Types of Leave for Employees

 - Parental involvement in children's schools

-- Tutoring, mentoring and other volunteer activity in schools or in community service organizations as defined below
+- Tutoring, mentoring and other volunteer activity in schools or in community service organizations

 - Volunteer service in a public university, another community college, a state agency or a community service organization, provided the service is outside an employee's normal scope of duties and no compensation of any kind is received for the service